muppet9010/factorio-muppet-streamer/README.md

 General Usage Notes
 ---------------

-At present a time duration event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
+At present a Time Duration event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
 Multiple uses of the same time duration events will be ignored.

 Argument Data Types: